shsagir/play-area-sync/docs/install-wordpress-4.md

 NONCE_SALT=LongRandomString
 ```

-WordPress recommends replace each `LongRandomString` with a different random string.
+It is recommended to use different random strings.

 ### Set the domain